Canon M6 vs Pentax KP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 and Pentax KP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
+Both the M6 and the KP have been discontinued, but can regularly be found used on ebay.
+The M6 was replaced by the Canon M6 Mark II, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Canon M6 or the Pentax KP – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.